ToNi3141/Rasterix/rtl/top/Xilinx/CmodA7/README.md

 # CMOD A7 Build
 The build target is a CMOD A7 board with an `XC7A35` FPGA.
 The interface used to connect the FPGA with a host is an SPI interface with additional CTS pin for flow control (in software).

-This builds the `RasterixIF` and uses one TMU with a maximum texture resolution of 128x128px.
-The framebuffers have a size of 64kB + 64kB + 16kB.
+This builds the `RasterixRF` and uses one TMU with a maximum texture resolution of 128x128px.

 There is one variant available:

-`rrxif`:
+`rrxef`:
   - 1 TMU (max res: 128x128)
-  - No mip mapping
+  - Mip mapping
-  - Framebuffer size: 64kB + 64kB + 16kB
+  - Fixpoint
-  - 32 bit floating point
+  - 10MPixel maximum (because of slow SRAM)

 To build the binaries, use the following commands.